oyvinev/zaptec-costs/README.md

 Run `poetry install; poetry run zaptec-costs`

-This will print a summary of all charger costs per month, calculated from hourly prices.
+This will write a summary of all charger costs per month to HTML files, calculated from hourly prices.

 ## Environment variables